evagjini/flexdev/README.md

 **Please make sure to update the readme with**:

 - How to run your app with all the necessary details

+  - Ihave created a new repo for my App with origin of repo fom Flex Github.
+My app runs with "npm start"

 - Relating to the task please add answers to the following questions;

   1. How might you make this app more secure?

+  -Error handling
+  -Authentication and Authorization
+  -Avoid using sensitive data

   2. How would you make this solution scale to millions of records?

+     -Pagination
+     -Load balancing